 8. Esplanade Riel

 The picturesque cable-stayed pedestrian bridge linking St. Boniface, Winnipeg’s French Quarter, with downtown is named after Louis Riel.
-Esplanade Riel sits beside Provencher Bridge, the bridge for vehicular traffic, and is the only bridge in North America with a restaurant on it.
+Esplanade Riel sits beside Provencher Bridge, the bridge for vehicular traffic.

 Never miss a story.
 Sign up for Destinations Detours and Dreams free monthly e-newsletter and receive behind-the-scenes information and sneak peaks ahead.